top of page

 About KW Little Free Diverse Libraries

-Donations help fill Little Free Libraries throughout KW or Kitchener's Ward 8 Little Free Diverse Libraries (see more info below) with titles that allow readers to experience and enjoy both "mirror" books (in which they can see their own experiences reflected) and "window" books (in which they can learn about the lived experiences of others).
+Donations help fill 12 little libraries in Kitchener's Ward 8 and 10 -- Little Free Diverse Libraries -- that are dedicated specifically to housing books that are authored by and centre the experience of community members whose voices have often been pushed to the margins.
+We hope that our libraries allow readers to experience and enjoy both "mirror" books (in which they can see their own experiences reflected) and "window" books (in which they can learn about the lived experiences of others).

 Books for this project are for folks of all ages, from babies to adults, and include both fiction and non-fiction.
-All books are labelled with information about the project before they are put into Little Free Libraries.
-Readers are encouraged to enjoy the books and return them to a Little Free Library near them when finished so the books can circulate and be enjoyed by many.
+All books are labelled with information about the project before they are put into our Little Free Diverse Libraries.
+Readers are encouraged to enjoy the books and return them to the Little Free Diverse Library so they can be enjoyed by many.

-Since its inception in June 2020, KW Little Free Diverse Libraries has raised thousands of dollars and purchased or collected many hundreds of books that have now been distributed to approximately 275 Little Free Libraries in neighbourhoods across the region and to 12 dedicated Little Free Diverse Libraries in Kitchener's Wards 8 and 10 (see more below).
+Since its inception in June 2020, KW Little Free Diverse Libraries has raised thousands of dollars and purchased or collected many hundreds of books.
+In the early days of the project, over 1000 books were distributed to approximately 275 existing Little Free Libraries in neighbourhoods across the region.
+The focus is now on stocking and maintaining the 12 dedicated Little Free Diverse Libraries in Kitchener's Wards 8 and 10 (see more below).
 The work continues!
+We rely on community support to keep our libraries operating well.
 Please support this project any way you can -- see options below.

 Inspired by